mrkkrp/markkarpov.art/essay/real-realism.md

 through the language.
 In this case the intention is to be explained in the written form either as a title or a description, or indeed a written piece like this one which is then to be referenced when the corresponding artwork is exhibited.

 If the intention is inferable, but not explicitly explained, it is necessary to have a collection of works that explore the same intention from different angles.
 This way the public is given a chance to understand what the intention might have been without the need for an explicit explanation.
 This approach requires multiple artworks, since a single artwork cannot pinpoint the intention unambiguously.
+If only a single artwork is available, or the number of artworks is insufficient for unambiguous inference of the intention by the observer in question, it still makes sense to talk about the inferred intention, even if it does not yet match the original artistic intention and needs further refinement.

 Next, let us suppose that the intention is explained through the language but it is in conflict with what the audience perceives when observing the